Friday, June 05, 2020

 I have been thinking a lot about my childhood and my siblings.

-I have been remembering stories and experiences
+I'm remembering stories and experiences,

-particularly with my brother Topher.
+particularly with my brother Topher because he won't be on

 When I was 10 years old, my cousin Katie and I decided to turn